thephpleague/csv/docs/9.0/converter/html.md

 This method sets the optional attribute name for the record offset on the HTML `tr` tag.

-<p class="message-info">If none is use or an empty string is given, the record offset information won't be exported to the HTML table.</p>
+<p class="message-info">If none is used or an empty string is given, the record offset information won't be exported to the HTML table.</p>

 ### HTMLConverter::td